 - Read the instructions and then click Start.

 - Answer the first 39 questions.
-Click the blue More Info button for a brief explanation of the question.
+Read the More Info box shaded in gray for a brief explanation of the question.

-- After you finish the first round of questions and get your initial list of suggested careers, Click the Answer More Questions link in the Improve Results section on the right side of the Career Suggestions page.
+- After you finish the first round of questions and get your initial list of suggested careers, Click the Answer More Questions link highlighted in blue in the Improve Results section on the left side of the Career Suggestions page.